mmisw/mmiorr-docs/docs/gettingstarted.md

 If you have your vocabulary in a text file, for example, then you may follow these steps.

-Once signed in, click "Create vocabulary" button in the main MMI ORR page.
+Once signed in, click "Create vocabulary" button in the main ORR page.
 [Add screenshots.]

 Complete the metadata in the "Metadata details" section.
 (Note: If you are testing the process or your ontology, please choose either "testing" or